 You select this item if you want to create a text file with the structure parameters and calculation results.
-This file may be created in all main modes of the programs.
+This file can be created in all main modes of the programs.
 The name of the file has to be specified in the special window.
-The name must be without extension (standard extension for these files ".pri" for program EARTH (or ".pr3" for program EARTH-3) will be added automatically).
-If the name is illegal the corresponding message is imaged.
+The name must be without extension (the standard extension for such files ".pri" will be added automatically).
+If the name is illegal, the corresponding message is imaged.
 If a file with the name specified already exists then the request for overwriting is screened and the data are saved only after the confirmation.
 Pressing <ESC> means that this file will not be created.